NikkiGitHub123/RestApiAutomation/README.md

 4. Failure to retrieve a booking should return 404 Not Found.
 It returns 405 Method Not Allowed.
 You will find the above bugs in the tests as comments beginning with //BUG

+_Disclaimer: Opinions expressed here are solely my own and do not express the views or opinions of my employer.
+_